conceptsandtraining/doil/README.md

 the proxy in the background.
 These commands will not be required by ordinary users, so make sure to understand what you are doing.

-* `doil system:proxy login` logs the user into the proxy server
+* `doil proxy:login` logs the user into the proxy server
-* `doil system:proxy prune` removes the configuration of the proxy server
+* `doil proxy:prune` removes the configuration of the proxy server
-* `doil system:proxy start` starts the proxy server
+* `doil proxy:start` starts the proxy server
-* `doil system:proxy stop` stops the proxy server
+* `doil proxy:stop` stops the proxy server
-* `doil system:proxy restart` restarts the proxy server
+* `doil proxy:restart` restarts the proxy server
-* `doil system:proxy reload` reloads the configuration
+* `doil proxy:reload` reloads the configuration
-* `doil system:proxy host <host>` changes the default host

-See `doil system:proxy --help` for more information
+See `doil proxy:<command> --help` for more information

 ### Mail Server

-The mailserver is available at `http://localhost:8081/roundcube` with following login data:
+The mailserver is available at `http://doil/mails` with following login data:

 * User: www-data